thwjoy/thwjoy.github.io/_posts/2025-02-11-gen-models.md

 \nabla_{\theta} \mathbb{E}_{p_{\theta}(z)}[f(z)]
 $$

+(For a VAE we're trying to compute the gradient of the ELBO, so we're trying to compute the gradient of the expectation of the log likelihood of the data under the model.
 Using the log-derivative trick, REINFORCE estimates the gradient as:

 $$
 \nabla_{\theta} \mathbb{E}_{p_{\theta}(z)}[f(z)] = \mathbb{E}_{p_{\theta}(z)}[f(z) \nabla_{\theta} \log p_{\theta}(z)]
 $$

-This is an unbiased estimator, but the variance of the estimator can be very high, especially if $$ f(z) $$ is noisy or poorly scaled.
+This is an unbiased estimator (i.e. on average it gets to the true value), but the variance of the estimator can still be very high.

 #### The Reparameterization Trick
 This is the most common solution to high variance in VAEs, transforming the stochastic sampling process into a deterministic one by introducing auxiliary noise: